Quick Start Guide

 Producing Intial SAM2 Segmentations

-Use prepare-tomogram-training
+Use prep3

 to generate 2D segmentations from a tomogram using SAM2-style slab-based inference.
 These masks act as a rough initialization for downstream curation and model training.